GustavoCaso/GustavoCaso.github.io/content/posts/testing-command-line-applications-with-aruba.md

 We can do that with hooks example.

-I have created `features/support/webmock.rb` file where I will store all my hooks.
+I have created a `features/support/web mock.rb` file where I will store all my hooks.

 ```ruby
 require 'webmock/cucumber'